 We never expect life to exist on gas giants because they don’t have a surface.
 In addition, they are mostly just hydrogen and helium.

 Europa is made of iron rock.
 It has salt water ocean beneath a thin frozen icy crust.
 Its water level is about 100 km thick and its ice layer is maybe about 10 to 30 km.

 When the ice crust layer cracks, water fills the cracks.
 It’s the heat that drives this process from tidal forces of Jupiter.

-Because Europa has liquid water at surface, it’s the only place in the solar system where life could possibly exist.
+Because Europa has liquid water at its surface, it’s one of the only places in the solar system where life could possibly exist.

 Ganymede is the largest planetary moon